-On November 25, 2020, members of the RNCPCC met with Chief of Police, Joe Boland, of the Royal Newfoundland Constabulary.
+On August 27, and September 8, 2021, members of the RNCPCC met with the Chief of Police, Patrick Roche, of the Royal Newfoundland Constabulary.
 Topics related to the RNCPCC complaints process and policing were discussed.
-This was an introductory meeting for Commissioner Reid.
+These were introductory meetings for Commissioner Reid.